Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various

 It can be confusing when a woman sees two lines on her pregnancy test—one dark and another very faint.
 If the line appears within five minutes of testing, then a faint line indicates a positive pregnancy.
 However, a faint line could also be an evaporation line, which, according to Dr. Peter Rizk, MD, "is caused by evaporation of the urine in the result window of a pregnancy test.
 It develops after the recommended reaction time frame (approx. five minutes) when the urine on the test area begins to dry, leaving a faint, colorless line.
 This may appear on any test regardless of brand."
 This line is not an indication of hCG hormone reacting with the reagent in the home pregnancy test strip and does not indicate a positive pregnancy.
 Unlike a faint positive line, which can be a light blue or light pink (depending on the brand of the test), an evaporation line is nearly colorless.
 Dr. Rizk says that "manufacturers recommend that you should not read tests after a designated time period, as most test brands have the possibility of developing evaporation lines."

 What Causes an Evaporation Line?

 An evaporation line appears when a woman waits too long and reads the result after the recommended reaction time period (usually five minutes after testing).
-This is why it's important to read the results right way.
-Some women keep the test strip after seeing a negative result and then check on it again after the recommend time and assume they're pregnant when they see a faint line.
+This is why it's important to read the results according to the time stated.
+Some women keep the test strip after seeing a negative result and then check on it again after the recommended time and assume they're pregnant when they see a faint line.
 If the test turns out negative within 5 minutes of testing, then it is negative.
 Waiting a few more minutes will not make it a positive result!

 Faint Line vs. Evaporation Line